In 2022, tuition for full-time students at Salve Regina University was $45,250 a year.

 The average amount of financial aid received by a full-time first year student with demonstrated need at Salve Regina University was $29,822 in 2022.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Salve Regina University seem more manageable.

 What will attending Salve Regina University really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Salve Regina University's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Salve Regina University offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

 Schools sometimes offer tuition waivers to certain groups, to reduce the total cost of attendance.
 Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
 Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.